ena-infrastructure/specifications/ena-oauth2-profile.md

 Entities compliant with this profile MUST be aware of and implement countermeasures against relevant threats described in "OAuth 2.0 Security Best Current Practice" \[[RFC9700](#rfc9700)\].
 This section highlights a selection of those threats that warrant particular attention due to the security requirements defined in this profile.

+Furthermore, this section does not explicitly discuss threats and vulnerabilities for OAuth 2.0 entities that arise from poor or uninformed implementations and deployments. \[[RFC9700](#rfc9700)\] provides a few examples, such as the use of the 307 HTTP status code (instead of 303) for redirects, or a poorly configured reverse proxy that allows an attacker to supply header values that are normally created by the proxy.

+It is expected that implementors and deployment engineers wishing to adhere to this profile not only study and follow \[[RFC9700](#rfc9700)\], but also read, understand, and follow:

+- OWASP, "OWASP Top 10 - 2021: The Ten Most Critical Web Application Security Risks", \[[OWASP.Top10](#owasp-top10)\]

+- OWASP, "OAuth 2.0 Security Cheat Sheet", OWASP Cheat Sheet Series, \[[OWASP.OAuth2](#owasp-oauth2-cheatsheet)\]

+- OWASP, "Authorization Cheat Sheet", OWASP Cheat Sheet Series, \[[OWASP.Authorization](#owasp-authz-cheatsheet)\].

 <a name="injection-of-authorization-code"></a>
 #### 8.5.1.
 Injection of Authorization Code